Board of Directors spotlights

 Kinnect Board of Directors Program Committee Chair

 Kinnect Board of Directors member Mike Matasich has been involved with Kinnect since 2010.
 He was interested in volunteering for a nonprofit that involved children.
-He wanted to make a difference in the lives of children who did not have a permanent family.
+An attorney, he wanted to make a difference in the lives of children who did not have a permanent family.
 Children in foster care fit that description.
 Mike met Kinnect founders Shannon Deinhart and Mike Kenney for lunch and he was sold.

 “They were so passionate about what they were doing,” Matasich said.
 “It was new, no one else was doing it.
 It benefitted kids directly.”